Your privacy

 We will keep your personal information for as long as you continue to engage with us, unless you advise otherwise, in accordance with the Australian Privacy Principles and all other laws and regulations that govern us, including the Australian Charities and Not-for-profits Commission Act 2012 (Cth).

-If you request us to delete your personal information, we will investigate your enquiry and, where possible, action it, subject to any legal or safeguarding requirements we may have to keep your information.
+If you request us to delete your personal information, we will investigate your enquiry and, where possible, action it, subject to any legal or safeguarding requirements which mean we may have to keep your information.
 If information cannot be deleted, we will respect your wishes not to be contacted and archive your information in a secure manner until requirements to store this information are met.

 We value the contributions our supporters make.
 If you have any questions, concerns or complaints about this Privacy Policy or our handling of your personal information, please: